Posted on :: Tags: , ,

 • Randomized Algorithms: When a definite algorithm is too costly, it’s possible to run randomized algorithms for e.g. checking whether a number is prime.

-• Cryptography: When a message is needed to be encrypted with a secure key, the most secure way to produce a key is randomness.
+• Cryptography: When a message needs to be encrypted with a secure key, the most secure way to produce a key is randomness.